TCL C7L Review

 Black levels during daytime: Very Good

-It is also worth mentioning how the TCL C7L performs during everyday viewing in a sunlit living room.
-As we have established, this is an extremely bright television, and it is precisely because of such a powerful supply of luminance (up to 2400 nits in SDR!) that it manages to perform exceptionally well in very bright rooms – the image simply pushes through the incoming light into the room without any problems.
-The only thing to watch out for here is direct reflections on the screen.
-The coating applied to the panel this year is definitely glossier than the one we saw in last year’s C7K model.
-The screen significantly worsens the suppression of point light reflections, which in unfavorable conditions – for example, when a window is positioned directly opposite the television – can be quite irritating for some users.
-Nevertheless, in terms of raw brightness, the C7L is simply a demon for bright living rooms.
+It's also worth mentioning how the TCL C7L performs during everyday viewing in a sunlit living room.
+As we've already established, it's an extremely bright TV, and thanks to such a massive luminance headroom (up to 2400 nits in SDR!) it can excel in very bright rooms; the image simply punches through the light coming into the room without any problem.
+The only thing to watch out for is direct reflections on the screen.
+The panel coating used this year is noticeably glossier than the one we saw on last year's C7K.
+The screen does a much poorer job of reducing specular reflections, which in unfavorable conditions, for example when a window sits directly opposite the TV, can be quite annoying for some users.
+Still, in terms of raw brightness the C7L is simply a beast for bright living rooms.

 Panel brightness